dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The amount of possible ips is `2^128 = 3,40e38`, and if all have to store a `u32` it result in a file a `3,40e38*32/8/1000/1000 = 1.3e30 gb` file.

 # Testing
-The tests are separated in unit test and benchmarking tests Most files and functions are tested using unit tests.
+The tests are separated in unit test and benchmarking tests.
+Most files and functions are tested using unit tests.
 All unit test can be found in source-code in the same file as the function they are testing.
 The benchmarking tests has been run on a 2 gb ram droplet, a 8 gb ram droplet(VMs on Digital ocean), and on a 16gb ram macbook pro 2016.